Excursion-ConsHein/research-project-page-template/README.md

 This tutorial will guide you through creating a professional research project showcase page with modular design, easy to maintain and extend.

-**Disclaimer: This project template is intended for research and educational purposes only and does not involve any commercial use.**
+**Disclaimer: This project template is for research and learning purposes only and does not involve any commercial use.**

-**The content referenced in this project is from the latest research presentation by Carnegie Mellon University AirLab at IROS 2025, with author and institution information virtually replaced.**
+**The content referenced in this project is from the latest research presentation by Carnegie Mellon University's AirLab at IROS 2025, with author and institution information virtually replaced.**

-**This project does not target its research content but serves as a tutorial case for the page, not representing the position or viewpoint of any research institution.**
+**This project does not target its research content but serves as a tutorial case for the page, not representing the position or views of any research institution.**

-**If you are interested in this research project, feel free to visit the project homepage: [pipe-planner.github.io](https://pipe-planner.github.io)**
+**If you are interested in this research project, welcome to visit the project homepage: [pipe-planner.github.io](https://pipe-planner.github.io)**

 ## Project Overview

 This research project showcase page template is developed using pure HTML/CSS/JavaScript with the following features:
 - **Modular Design**: Each functional module is developed independently for easy maintenance
-- **Responsive Layout**: Supports adaptive design for desktop and mobile devices
+- **Responsive Layout**: Supports adaptive desktop and mobile devices
-- **Configuration-Driven**: Manages content through JSON configuration files without modifying code
+- **Configuration-Driven**: Content managed through JSON configuration files, no code modification required
 - **Modern UI**: Clean and beautiful interface design

 ## Project Structure